karrirasinmaki/blackpepperswing-www/pages/practical-info.md

 <h3>Payments</h3>
 You can pay your invoices via bank transfer using the reference number and details on the invoice.

 We also accept all major employee benefit vouchers!
-So, you can pay your invoices fully or partly with <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000069466-how-to-pay-with-smartum-" target="_blank">Smartum</a> / <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000067781-can-i-pay-by-smartum-edenred-epassi-eazybreak" target="_blank">Edenred</a> / <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000068457-how-to-pay-with-epassi-" target="_blank">ePassi</a> / <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000078250-how-to-pay-with-eazybreak-" target="_blank">Eazybreak</a>.
+So, you can pay your invoices fully or partly with <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000069466-how-to-pay-with-smartum-" target="_blank">Smartum</a> / <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000067781-can-i-pay-by-smartum-edenred-epassi-eazybreak" target="_blank">Edenred</a> / <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000068457-how-to-pay-with-epassi-" target="_blank">ePassi</a>.

 <a href="https://blackpepperswing.freshdesk.com/support/solutions/articles/42000068393-what-payment-methods-are-accepted-" target="_blank">More info about payment methods here...</a>

+<h3>If you miss a class</h3>
+If you miss a class, no worries!
+You can replace all the missed classes.
+During the ongoing season, visit any group of your level in any dance of your choice to make up for those missed classes.

+Even if you miss a few classes in a row, jump right back in when you can.
+As you replace those missed classes, you’ll be back in speed in no time.

+Over 50% start here with zero dance experience.
+When starting out it’s natural to feel overwhelmed from time to time.
+An intense day or a busy month may try to rob your focus or slow you down.
+As long as you hang tight and not fall completely off the wagon we are good!

+Keep coming to classes despite a busy life or lack of focus (it may even re-energize you).
+And if you miss a class or a few, bounce right back when you can.
+We are here to lift you back to the rhythm.

 <h3>Questions?</h3>